Heath Parasol: Design and development

 Except for the prototype, the wings consist of two solid spruce spars, built up wooden ribs, compression struts, and internal drag and anti-drag bracing.
-The Parasol's empennage is built of wood, and externally braced.
+The Parasol's empennage is built of wood and is externally braced.
 Depending on the model, the fuselage was built of wood, bolted steel tube, or welded steel tube.
-Wing, empennage, and fuselage are fabric covered.
+The wing, empennage, and fuselage are fabric covered.
 Two five gallon fuel tanks are typically installed at the root end of each wing, the fuel being gravity fed, sometimes to a small collector tank behind the firewall.
 The only tools necessary to assemble one of the Parasol kits were a pair of small pliers, screwdriver, hacksaw (with plenty of blades), hammer, small hand drill, chisel, center punch, file and drill.

 A variety of powerplants could be fitted, including the factory-supplied converted Henderson Motorcycle engine (viz.
 25 hp Heath-Henderson B-4).
 Post-war, the VW boxer engine was used as well.

 Production of an early version was undertaken as early as 1931, in Australia, by the Adcock-Heath Company.